In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 5. Sprints

-While you are running, both feet are in the air at the same time, so it can be compared to jump training.
+Both feet are in the air simultaneously when running, a movement comparable to jump training.
 You can measure your sprints by distance or by time, but in either case, keep them short and intense to get the best strength training benefits.

 Calisthenics Leg Workout Summary

-No single strength-building workout routine is proven to work for everyone.
-Weight training, of course, will always have its place in building strength and developing muscle but there will always be alternatives.
+Weight training will always have its place in building strength and developing muscle, but there are alternatives.